Mookuthi Amman: Development

 After completing work on LKG (2019), RJ Balaji wanted his next film to be something like the Hindi films OMG – Oh My God!
 (2012) and PK (2014), "a film with a message in it but very relevant to the time we live in".
 He initially wanted to remake PK in Tamil, but later decided against doing so since the remake rights equalled his entire budget.
 Keeping the theme of PK in mind, which was about "the god that created us versus the god we have created", he wrote an original story which became Mookuthi Amman.
 The film is Balaji's directorial debut, while N. J. Saravanan serves as co-director; it was produced by Ishari K. Ganesh under Vels Films International, photographed by Dinesh Krishnan, and edited by R. K. Selva.
 Stunt Silva served as the action choreographer.

 Casting

 Balaji initially wanted an established actress like Anushka Shetty or Nayanthara to portray the title character, but did not approach them.
 He then narrated the story to Shruti Haasan, who liked it and said she would do the role.
 However, when Nayanthara called Balaji and liked the story he narrated to her, she agreed and was signed on.
 Balaji wanted Hariharan to portray the antagonist Bhagavathi Baba, but later decided on Ajay Ghosh after watching his performance in a Telugu film and realising "he is too good as a comedian as well".
 Urvashi was Balaji's first choice to play his mother Paalthangam, and despite scheduling conflicts with another film, agreed to work on this film and allocated dates.
+Multilingual sports presenter Madhu Mailankody, known for hosting sports events including the Cricket World Cup and the Indian Premier League, made her acting debut in Mookuthi Amman.